Center for Pulmonary and Vascular Biology

-The Division of Pediatric Pulmonary and Vascular Biology (PVB) was established in 2005 to provide a programmatic research home for pediatric faculty and trainees pursuing basic research in pulmonary biology and vascular biology.
-It is an exclusively research-driven Division in the Department of Pediatrics, and is one of but a handful of research divisions in pediatrics departments nationwide, thereby representing a novel concept that amplifies the efforts and effectiveness of pediatric faculty and trainees alike.
+In 2005, a Division of Pediatric Pulmonary and Vascular Biology (PVB) was established to provide a programmatic research home for pediatric faculty and trainees pursuing basic research in pulmonary biology and vascular biology.
+It was an exclusively research-driven Division in the Department of Pediatrics, one of but a handful of research divisions in pediatrics departments nationwide, thereby representing a novel concept that amplifies the efforts and effectiveness of pediatric faculty and trainees alike.

-The Division’s mission is to expand basic understanding of lung and vascular diseases, striving to gain new knowledge that will ultimately lead to new diagnostic, prophylactic, and therapeutic strategies.
-Within the context of lung and vascular diseases, the Division focuses on lung and vascular development and responses to inflammation and injury.
+In March 2014, this division became The Center for Pulmonary and Vascular Biology.
+The Center’s mission is to expand basic understanding of lung and vascular diseases, striving to gain new knowledge that will ultimately lead to new diagnostic, prophylactic, and therapeutic strategies.
+Within the context of lung and vascular diseases, the Center focuses on lung and vascular development and responses to inflammation and injury.

-Under the direction of Philip Shaul, M.D., Professor and Division Director, PVB has provided a valuable resource for campus-wide investigative endeavors.
+Under the direction of Philip Shaul, M.D., Professor and Vice Chair for Research, the Center provides a valuable resource for campus-wide investigative endeavors.
 This is represented by active collaborations between PVB faculty and other UT Southwestern faculty in the departments of Internal Medicine, Cell Biology, Physiology, Pharmacology and Biophysics, and by participation of PVB faculty in numerous training and center grants across the campus.